How are Gambly's edges different (and better)?

 By Jonathan Bales

-While Gambly doesn’t take a direct stance on games, we do calculate the edge–or expected ROI–for most (but not all) bets.
-Typically, the larger the market, the more likely we are to have the expected edge.
+While Gambly doesn’t take a direct stance on games, we do calculate the edge–or expected ROI–for most bets.

-In simple terms, these calculations are a comparison of the current line on a bet at any given sportsbook and the consensus of market-making sportsbooks.
+In simple terms, these calculations are a comparison of the current line on a bet at any given sportsbook and the consensus of market-making sportsbooks, which we then adjust based on factors such as historical range of outcomes to provide edges on a vast array of derivatives and alt markets.

 We don’t take a viewpoint on games outside of market data, meaning this approach is top-down and sport-agnostic.
 For example, if DraftKings has the odds of a certain event at -110 and all other books are at -120, it’s likely that DraftKings’ line is off.
 But not all sportsbooks are created equally–some are sharper than others–and we use a weighted combination of each market-making book’s historical accuracy to calculate what the actual vig-free line should be, or the true odds.
 These formulas are sport-specific, meaning the “source of truth” for baseball is different than basketball, for example.